-In 2020, Krzak Rundio Law Group was proud to announce the start of our annual academic scholarship.
+In 2020, Krzak Rundio Gorman, Injury Attorneys was proud to announce the start of our annual academic scholarship.
 The goal of our scholarship is to help first-year students obtain the education they need to succeed and make a difference in our world.

 We received many applications!
 We’re happy to say we have chosen a winner:

 Congratulations to Marina Yingling of Virginia!

 Marina is attending Virginia Tech as an English Pre-Law and Sociology double major, as an undergraduate.